6 design system takeaways from The Washington Post

 Adapting to challenges to stay organized and aligned

-Once the design system was adopted, Brian and Arturo realized that being a one-stop shop for every component was becoming too large of a challenge.
+Once they gained traction with design system adoption, Brian and Arturo realized that being a one-stop shop for every component was becoming too large of a challenge.
 Different teams’ needs required a vast amount of components that were becoming too convoluted within the system.

 “Teams were introducing their own variants of a component that wouldn’t necessarily be used by another team, like articles,” notes Arturo, “So we decided to encourage other teams to create their own sub-design systems.”